 THE FOLLOWING EXCERPT MAY CONTAIN BOTH GRAPHIC SEX AND PROFANITY.
-PLEASE DO NOT READ ANY FURTHER IF YOU WILL BE OFFENDED BY SUCH CONTENT.
+PLEASE DO NOT READ ANY FARTHER IF YOU WILL BE OFFENDED BY SUCH CONTENT.

 YOU HAVE BEEN WARNED!